microsoft/TypeScript-Handbook/pages/Enums.md

 }
 ```

-One important different between ambient and non-ambient enums is: in regular enums members that don't have initializer are considered constant members.
+One important difference between ambient and non-ambient enums is thant, in regular enums, members that don't have an initializer are considered constant members.
 For non-const ambient enums member that does not have initializer is considered computed.